 - White Squirrels of the Pacific: What the heck are white squirrels?
 In this small community that question has been asked quite a bit since this colony of white squirrels made Dana Point their home.
 To see these unique creatures in person search among the rocks on the channel leading to the marina right by the statue of Richard Henry Dana, Jr. Address: Dana Drive, Dana Point, CA.

 - Nixon’s Other Favorite Mexican Restaurant: The President sure loved his local Mexican eateries.
 A second favorite spot was the restaurant Olamendi.
 The original Olamendi opened its doors in 1973 with festive Dia de Los Muertas decor.
-It quickly earned the nickname “Western White House” for its notorious regular and has the president’s seal displayed today.
+It quickly earned the nickname “Western White House” for its notorious regular and has the president’s seal displayed even today.
 Address: 34664 Pacific Coast Highway, Dana Point, CA.

 Mostly known for its location near the theme park LEGOLAND California in Carlsbad, Oceanside has more local stops to discover outside of its must see long pier that brings you right out and over the Pacific Ocean.

 - Oceanside Pier: Yes, I know I just said there are more things to see then just a pier here in Oceanside.
 But you also have to admit this is a pretty cool pier.
 The Oceanside Pier is the longest wooden pier on the West Coast.
 1,954 feet long in fact!
 Address: 101 Pier View Way, Oceanside, CA